 Committee on Professional Ethics

 The Committee on Professional Ethics (CPE) issues advisory opinions to address recurring or emerging ethics issues facing WSBA members.
 The advisory opinions cover a broader context and provide members with in-depth guidance on the Rules of Professional Conduct (RPC) as applied to a wide variety of practice areas.
 The CPE also plays a key role in the review and suggestion of potential amendments to the RPCs.

 The WSBA Board of Governors authorized the creation of the CPE in May 2013 to succeed the former Rules of Professional Conduct Committee.

 The Washington Supreme Court adopted the Limited License Legal Technician amendments to the lawyer Rules of Professional Conduct, effective April 14, 2015.
-The Supreme Court order also directs the Bar to solicit and gather comments from members on the Legal Technician amendments.
-Following the comment period, the WSBA will forward member comments to the Court.
-The comment period ends Nov.
-30, 2015.
+The Supreme Court order also directed the Bar to gather comments from members on the Legal Technician amendments.
+The comment period closed on Nov.
+30, 2015, and a summary of the comments have been forwarded to the Court.

 View the unofficial version of the amended RPCs (in pdf) published by the WSBA on the Ethics page.

 On Nov.
 5, 2014, the Washington Supreme Court meeting en banc adopted new Comment to RPC 1.2, effective Dec.
 9, 2014.
 Under the subheading "Special Circumstances Presented by Washington Initiative 502," the comment addresses the ethical conduct of lawyers who wish to counsel and assist clients involved in marijuana-related business enterprises under a state law passed by voters in 2012 which legalized marijuana.

 Prior to adoption of the comment, the Court published the suggested amendment for a 60-day public comment period, which ended Sept.
 6, 2014.

 In January 2014, the Committee issued a report and recommendation to the Board of Governors on Initiative 502.